pockerman/qubit-notes/ml/2025-04-26-bias-variance-dilemma.md

 ----
 **Remark**

-Notice that high variance can also be observed due to outliers in the data, see question [Q16: How can you make your models more robust to outliers?](#q16), and may not neccessarily be a consequence of overiffiting.
+Notice that high variance can also be observed due to outliers in the data,  and may not neccessarily be a consequence of overiffiting.

 ----